 I started CraftLeftovers.com back in 2006 as a way to keep myself accountable to using up my leftover craft supplies and ever growing stash.
-Now five years later, it’s a place for others to find patterns, resources, and inspiration to use what is on hand too!
+Now ten years later, it continues to inspire myself and others to look to their craft leftovers first.

-Craft Leftovers Monthly is great Handmade Craft Zine filled with projects, recipes, tips, stories, puzzles, and ridiculous illustrated nonsense just for the fun of it.
+Craft Leftovers Monthly a is great Handmade Craft Zine filled with projects, recipes, tips, stories, puzzles, and ridiculous illustrated nonsense just for the fun of it.
 24 pages of crafty goodness in this great handmade craft zine!
 Printed on 100% recycled paper, all original art work, projects, and recipes.
-I try to list new issues in the shop the last week of each month.

-Pick up Box sets, subscriptions, back issues and current issues in the Craft Leftovers Shop.
+Pick up back issues and box sets in the Craft Leftovers Shop.

 Living in Ames, IA USA